 In addition to a complete medical and physical examination, diagnostic procedures for retinoblastoma may include:

 - Funduscopic examination.
 With the child under anesthesia, the pupils are dilated so the entire retina can be viewed and examined.

 - Ultrasound exam of the eye.
 One of the most commonly used tests to confirm diagnosis, using sound waves to create images of tissues.

 - Computed tomography scan (also called a CT or CAT scan).
 A diagnostic imaging procedure that uses a combination of X-rays and computer technology to produce both horizontal, or axial, images (often called slices) of the body.
 A CT scan shows detailed images of any part of the body, including the bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays.

 - Magnetic resonance imaging (MRI).
 A diagnostic procedure that uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures within the body without the use of X-rays.

 A diagnosis may be made before symptoms are present.
 If a family history is positive for retinoblastoma, frequent eye examinations may be necessary at many stages of the child's development to determine the presence of any tumor.
 When retinoblastoma is diagnosed, tests will be performed to determine the size,of the tumors, and if the tumors have spread to the other parts of the body.
 This is called staging and is an important step toward planning a treatment program.

 There are various staging systems that can be used for retinoblastoma.
-Always consult your child's physician for more information on staging.
+Always consult your child's doctor for more information on staging.

 The more traditional method of staging is the Reese-Ellsworth stages of retinoblastoma (this staging system is only for tumors that have not spread beyond the eye):